itamar-sh/itamar-sh/README.md

 ### About Me:
 I am a 27 y.o.
 Developer from Ramat Gan, Israel.

-- _Computer Science_ graduated at the _Hebrew University, Jerusalem_.
 - Passionate about innovation and new technologies, this is great way to make the world a better place.
 - Driven by a thirst for knowledge.
 I always aim as high as possible.